UJAMAA COMMUNITY RESOURCE TEAM

 Women's Rights and Leadership Forums

-In northern Tanzania, new grassroots groups called Women’s Rights and Leadership Forums (WRLFs) are mobilizing women and men in pastoralist communities to promote and defend local land rights.
+In northern Tanzania, Women’s Rights and Leadership Forums (WRLFs) are mobilizing women and men in pastoralist communities to promote and defend local land rights.
 This briefing, co-authored by the Pastoral Women’s Council (PWC), Ujamaa Community Resource Team (UCRT) and Maliasili Initiatives, highlights some of the WRLFs’ achievements and strategies; asks how these forums, which appear to be a part of an emerging grassroots social movement for land rights, can be further supported; and explores whether such forums could be replicated elsewhere in the region.
-Connected to this is a series of pictures, quotes and anecdotes that will tell you more about these forums and the impact they are having in northern Tanzania.

 Picture